monome/docs/norns/community-scripts.md

 ## [norns.community](https://norns.community)

-since 2018, norns has grown beyond our earliest imaginings: all sorts of new functionality, expanded documentation, group tutorials and classes, weekly hangouts, and perhaps most notably a huge explosion of community-contributed scripts. script-making is also art-making, and the inspiring level of sharing has itself built a community.
+Since its release in 2018, norns has grown beyond our earliest imaginings: new functionality, expanded documentation, group tutorials and classes, weekly hangouts, and perhaps most notably a huge explosion of community-contributed scripts.
+Script-making is also art-making, and the inspiring level of sharing has itself built a community.

+[norns.community](https://norns.community) is a centralized place for community projects.
+It was initiated by monome and was shaped by the talents of `@tyleretters` who added sharp visual styling + data design and `@eigen` who created a dynamic discovery mechanism with tagging and gallery images.

 ![](/docs/norns/image/community_scripts-images/norns-community.png)

-[norns.community](https://norns.community) is a centralized place for community projects. it was initiated by monome and the vision was shaped by the talents of `@tyleretters` who added sharp visual styling + data design and `@eigen` who created a dynamic discovery mechanism with tagging and gallery images.

 ## mods: community modifications {#mods}

-with norns update `210927` (September 27 2021), a *mods* system was introduced by `@ngwese`.
+With norns update `210927` (September 27 2021), a *mods* system was introduced by `@ngwese`.

-mods are small chunks of code to create custom modifications to the core workings of the norns system software. mods are features which modify the basic functionality of norns, for all scripts, but is a feature which isn't necessary to include in the foundational norns codebase.
+Mods are small chunks of code to create custom modifications to the core workings of the norns system software.
+Mods are features which modify the basic functionality of norns, for all scripts, but is a feature which isn't necessary to include in the foundational norns codebase.

-a mod lives in the `dust` folder just like standard norns scripts. unlike norns scripts, the code in a mod is loaded by matron when it starts up. mods can modify or extend the Lua environment globally such that the changes are visible to all scripts. full developer documentation is forthcoming, though this [example mod](https://github.com/monome/norns-example-mod) lays out the basics.
+A mod lives in the `dust` folder just like standard norns scripts.
+Unlike norns scripts, the code in a mod is loaded by matron when it starts up.
+Mods can modify or extend the Lua environment globally such that the changes are visible to all scripts.
+Full developer documentation is forthcoming, though this [example mod](https://github.com/monome/norns-example-mod) lays out the basics.

 ### installing a mod

-to install a mod, we'll make use of maiden's [fetch](../maiden/#fetch) feature.
+To install a mod, we'll make use of maiden's [fetch](../maiden/#fetch) feature.

 - find a mod you wish to install
 	- eg. [gridkeys](https://llllllll.co/t/gridkeys-mod/49431), a mod to use a grid as a MIDI keyboard for any norns script